hkirk/swtafp-slides/slides/07/07-property-based-testing.md

 So the properties of FizzBuzz is:

-* multiples of both three and five print 'FizzBuzz'
+1. multiples of both three and five print 'FizzBuzz'
-* multiples of three print 'Fizz'
+2. multiples of three print 'Fizz'
-* multiples of five print 'Buzz'
+3. multiples of five print 'Buzz'
-* prints the numbers
+4. otherwise prints the numbers

 ----